cybersamx/go-recipes/serialization/json/marshaling/README.md

-# Basic JSON Serialization
+# Basic JSON Marshaling/Unmarshaling

-A simple recipe for JSON serialization in Go.
+A simple recipe for JSON marshaling/unmarshaling in Go.

 ## Setup